fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ## Prerequisite

 Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.
-You can skip this step and proceed on if you are including the dependencies from CDN or Local Files.
+> You can skip this step and proceed on if you are including the dependencies from CDN or Local Files.

-> Initialize npm, install webpack locally, and install the webpack-cli.
-Make sure you run `**npx webpack**` command in the terminal to ensure that the build is successful.
+Initialize npm, install webpack locally, and install the webpack-cli.
+Make sure you run **npx webpack** command in the terminal to ensure that the build is successful.

+Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a Javascript project through npm.

 ## Installation and including dependencies